MGullicksen/Writing-Project/Story.md

-# Story
+# Outsider

   “Empty.”
 The words sounded foreign to him, spoken in a forgotten language and a voice that was not his.
 “Cold.”
 Beads of sweat rolled down his forehead as the sky burned with fire, yet he could only dream of its warm embrace.
 “Wet.”
 It surrounded him, an endless horizon of movement, bobbing up and down to its own unheard rhythm.
 “Forgotten.”
 Minutes turned to hours as he lay there motionless, his thoughts lost to the unforgiving sea.